jrsalata/jrsalata.github.io/content/honors/showcase2.md

 weight: 2
 ---

+# Overview

+This showcases one of the Honors Contracts I completed where I created an assembler.
+It was one of the first projects I completed independently with limited guidelines and expectations.

+# Assembler

 One of the most challenging and rewarding Honor's Experiences I completed was my Honors Contract for CSCI-C 335: Computer Structures.

 The entire class focused on learning how computers work at an extremely low level.
 We discussed how different components of a processor work and how simple parts can be combined to enable complex behavior.